trumpetsherald/HealthKitGrafana/README.md

 ## Known Issues
 * The queries are hard coded to US/MDT timezone.
 I think in the code I'll want to convert timestamps to UTC before insertion in the DB.
-* Currently I've only test labs against the files pulled from LabCorp.
+* Currently, I've only test labs against the files pulled from LabCorp.
 I have low expectations of it working for other providers considering I hard coded it to look only at files that start with "DiagnosticReport"
 * The Labs implementation needs a lot of error checking, currently